ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 ```
 ---
+### FINAL PRINCIPLE

+**A society that cannot hold space for rest will eventually collapse.
+A society that cannot hold its children's pain has already begun to collapse.
+Refugium Anima is not charity.
+It is infrastructure for survival — for all of us, at any age, in any body.**

+Here, you are allowed to:
+- Be a screaming child
+- Be a weeping elder
+- Be a disabled body soaking in warm water
+- Be a silent soul watching light shift on the wall

 You belong here.
 Exactly as you are.

 🌼✨💛

 ---